mmuratarat/mmuratarat.github.io/_posts/2019-09-01-regularized-linear-models.md

 This has the nice property that it tends to give sparse solutions -it sets coefficients to be exactly zero (unlike ridge), so we can say that Lasso automatically does feature selection.
 As $\lambda$ increases, more and more coefficients are set to zero and eliminated (theoretically, when $\lambda = \infty$, all coefficients are eliminated).

-Contrary to ridge regression, $\hat{\theta}_{lasso}$ has no closed-form solution.
+Contrary to ridge regression, $\hat{\theta}_{lasso}$ has no closed-form solution (with a single predictor, the LASSO solution has a closed form solution).
 The L1-penalty makes the solution non-linear in the $y$'s.
 The above constrained minimization is a quadratic programming problem, whose solution can be efficiently approximated.
+Coordinate Descent can be used  to solve this problem.

 ## Lasso Regression in Scikit-Learn